joelparkerhenderson/statement-of-work/README.md

 We recommend using a responsibility assignment matrix (RAM) a.k.a. linear responsibility chart (LRC).

 We suggest creating a document named "responsibilities" that contains this information, then continuously improving it.
 We use a RAM called a RACIO matrix.
-The matrix rows are roles.
-The matrix columns are tasks.
+The matrix colums are roles.
+The matrix rows are areas of responsibility, such as task groupings.
 The matrix cells are role-task assigments.
-A matrix cell indicates the the assigment as one of Responsible, Accountable, Consultable, Informable, Omittable.
+A matrix cell indicates the role-responsibility assigment as one of Responsible, Accountable, Consultable, Informable, Omittable.
 A matrix cell may also provide any assigment notes and details.

 ## Context